HelloWorldLTY/scEval/readme.md

 # Install

-To install our benchmarking environment, please use conda to create a environment based on this yml file in your own machine:
+To install our benchmarking environment based on [scGPT](https://scgpt.readthedocs.io/en/latest/), please use conda to create a environment based on this yml file in your own machine:
 ```
 conda env create -n scgpt --file scgpt_bench.yml
 ```